Altered Carbon: Resleeved: Plot

-Back in their room, Gena hears Takeshi singing and realizes that he is her brother, but did not reveal herself.
-Takeshi speaks with Tanaseda and after mentioning Genzo's laugh, Tanaseda discovers something and gives new orders to Takeshi, which he carries out confirming Tanaseda's suspicions.
-On the day of the succession, a firework exploding and a short blackout occurs, during which Holly goes missing.
-Shinji sees this as the perfect timing and orders the ninja to go and kill Holly and her bodyguards.
+Back in their room, Gena hears Takeshi singing and realizes that he is her brother, but does not reveal herself.
+Takeshi speaks with Tanaseda, and after mentioning Genzo's laugh, Tanaseda discovers something and gives new orders to Takeshi, which he carries out, confirming Tanaseda's suspicions.
+On the day of the succession, a firework explodes and a short blackout occurs, during which Holly goes missing.
+Shinji sees this as perfect timing and orders the ninja to go and kill Holly and her bodyguards.
 Genzo arrives shortly after and tells Shinji the succession will happen early to avoid any problems.
 Holly then appears and drugs Shinji, knocking him out.
-In the meantime, Takeshi, Gena and the yakuza are surrounded by ninja; Takeshi promises to tell the yakuza the truth of what is happening after they defeat the ninja.
+In the meantime, Takeshi, Gena, and the yakuza are surrounded by ninja.
+Takeshi promises to tell the yakuza the truth about what is happening after they defeat the ninja.

-On the succession stage, Genzo's tattoo is activated and kills along with his stack.
-Tanaseda reveals himself in the digital crowd, revealing that Shinji and Genzo were both his father and founder of the syndicate, who has taken over the bodies of the new bosses for generations.
+On the succession stage, Genzo's tattoo is activated and he kills along with his stack.
+Tanaseda reveals himself in the digital crowd, revealing that Shinji and Genzo were both his father and founder of the syndicate, who have taken over the bodies of the new bosses for generations.
 It is revealed that Holly erased Shinji's stack and transferred Genzo's into Shinji's body, confirming that Genzo is indeed the founder.
-Following orders, Ogai removes the audience and the Founder continues the succession ceremony, but discovers Holly trying to activate the destruction program to kill him.
-Holly reveals she knows he has her parents stacks, as the Founder throws the two stacks to the ground and destroys them.
-The yakuza members arrive at the ceremony with Takeshi and Gena, knowing everything and how the Founder has deceived the clan.
-The yakuza follow the Founder behind the ceremony stage, but they are killed by the Founder in a power suit.
-Takeshi and Gena fight the Founder, but are no match for him.
-Tanaseda arrives and tells Ogai to review information he has sent to the hotel system, who after checking it, confirms that Shinji is not the rightful leader, thus launching an attack against the Founder using the fireworks and causing the ceremony stage to collapse.
-The Founder survives and continues his attack against Takeshi, but after Gena's intervention, Takeshi manages to stab the Founder and destroy his armour.
-In a fist fight, Takeshi gains the upper hand over the Founder, breaking his arms and legs.
-Holly then activates the tattoo program, which starts to destroy the Founder.
-He begs Tanaseda for help, but Tanaseda shoots the Founder's stack and then Shinji's head as his last act of kindness towards his father.
+Following orders, Ogai removes the audience, and the Founder continues the succession ceremony, but Holly discovers Holly trying to activate the destruction program to kill him.
+Holly reveals she knows he has her parents stacks, as the founder throws the two stacks to the ground and destroys them.
+The yakuza members arrive at the ceremony with Takeshi and Gena, knowing everything and how the founder has deceived the clan.
+The yakuza follow the founder behind the ceremony stage, but they are killed by the founder in a power suit.
+Takeshi and Gena fight the founder, but they are no match for him.
+Tanaseda arrives and tells Ogai to review the information he has sent to the hotel system, who, after checking it, confirms that Shinji is not the rightful leader, thus launching an attack against the founder using the fireworks and causing the ceremony stage to collapse.
+The Founder survives and continues his attack against Takeshi, but after Gena's intervention, Takeshi manages to stab the Founder and destroy his armor.
+In a fist fight, Takeshi gains the upper hand over the founder, breaking his arms and legs.
+Holly then activates the tattoo program, which starts to destroy the founder.
+He begs Tanaseda for help, but Tanaseda shoots the founder's stack and then Shinji's head as his last act of kindness towards his father.